-- (2) In civil cases when a party requests specific relief, except for dismissal or summary judgment pursuant to Federal Rules of Civil Procedure 12(b) or 56, the party must lodge with the Clerk a separate proposed order. - a United States District Judge or a Magistrate Judge must be prepared on a separate document containing the heading data required by subparagraphs (a)(2) and (3) above as appropriate, and must not be included as an integral part of stipulations, motions, or other pleadings.
+- (2) In civil cases when a party requests specific relief, except for dismissal or summary judgment pursuant to Federal Rules of Civil Procedure 12(b) or 56, the party must lodge with the Clerk a separate proposed order. - (3) Proposed orders prepared for the signature of a United States District Judge or a Magistrate Judge must be prepared on a separate document containing the heading data required by subparagraphs (a)(2) and (3) above as appropriate, and must not be included as an integral part of stipulations, motions, or other pleadings.
 The proposed order must not contain any information identifying the party submitting the order and must not incorporate by reference, but rather must set forth the relief requested or the terms of the parties' stipulation.
 Proposed orders submitted electronically must not contain a date or signature block.
 All other proposed orders must contain the following uniform signature block (Magistrate Judges should be adapted accordingly):

-DATED this day of ' 20 - • Judge's Name) Tudgo
+DATED this day of 20 •

+(Judge's Name)

+Un ited States District Judge